 The ASPCA took in roughly $263 million in 2017.
 That same year, ASPCA CEO Matt Bershadker had take home compensation totaling $852,231.
 Yet according to transporters, the ASPCA did not spend $15,000 to protect dogs by equipping each transport van with an HVAC system, a fraction of Bershadker’s salary and only 1/200th of 1% (0.006%) of total revenues.

 Twenty dogs died at the hands of the ASPCA this month.
 The agency, which refuses to provide any details other than to say the dogs died in transport, claims to be investigating itself.
 According to the New York Post, which broke the story based on an internal email from ASPCA CEO Matt Bershadker which was leaked to the press, the “dogs died while the nonprofit was transporting them from a site in Mississippi to one in Wisconsin…”

 The ASPCA does not know “where along the trip the dogs died” other than to say it “was not the result of a car crash.”
-That means no one checked on the dogs on the 1,000-mile trip between the time they left Mississippi and arrived, dead, in Wisconsin, roughly 14 hours later assuming no delays and no “pit stops.”
+That means no one checked on the dogs on the 700-mile trip between the time they left Mississippi and arrived, dead, in Wisconsin, roughly 11 or so hours later assuming no delays and no “pit stops.”

 As the ASPCA will not provide any information, I spoke to transporters about what most likely killed the dogs.
 The consensus among the transporters I spoke with is that there are two likely causes of death: heat or carbon monoxide.
 While the weather was mild the closer the transport got to its final destination, it was 87 degrees in Mississippi.